karayabin/universe-snapshot/universe/Ling/Light_TaskScheduler/doc/api/Ling/Light_TaskScheduler/Api/Generated/Classes/TaskScheduleApi/deleteTaskScheduleById.md

-TaskScheduleApi::deleteTaskScheduleById — Deletes the taskSchedule identified by the given id.
+TaskScheduleApi::deleteTaskScheduleById — Deletes the task schedule identified by the given id.